RicardoFilipe99/Security-in-Hybrid-ITS-Networks/code/OBU_App/README.md

 ## On-board unit (OSU) application

 The OBU equipment used was the Unex EVK-301E.
-These are present in vehicles and other ITS-stations.
+These are present in vehicles.

 <p align="center">
     <img src="../../docs/img/obu.png" width="200px" alt="on-board unit equipment" />